 4.Calculate the throughput and network capacity.

-5.Idetifiy the different types of medium with their differences
+5.Idetifiy the different types of medium with their

 6.Calculate the error checking (CRC, Checksum)